Chiararipiemon/target_driven_autonomous_robotic_US_probe_positioning/simulation_setup/README.md

 These trajectories are planned to acquire the US frames and obtain:
 1. the confidence volume
 2. the partial volume reconstruction

-These data are used for the other moduls of the pipeline
+These data are used for the other modules of the pipeline
 ### Load iiwa_stack
 #### Clone this repository to your workspace:
 ```